Skip to content

 Made in the Far East, quality control used to be and sometimes still is an issue.
 Problems with internal cables for example, have been well documented.
 In fact, I’ve repaired a lot of Ultacurves over the years and indeed many have had simple inter-board connection issues.

-Great but that’s not why we’re here!
+Great but that’s still not why we’re here!

 With thousands of Ultracurves across the world now getting quite old, many DEQ2496 power supplies are starting to fail.
 Symptoms are various ranging from erratic or unpredictable behaviour, to the DEQ2496 simply not switching on.